 Be sure to pack sunscreen and bug spray.
 The latter is especially useful if staying until nightfall.

-If visiting in summer, bring a travel umbrella for shade and a hand-held fan (the latter will be sold at a premium in the park if it’s hot, but it will likely be a cute, Disney-branded fan).
+If visiting in summer, bring a travel umbrella for shade and a hand-held fan (the latter will be sold at a premium in the park if it’s hot — likely be a cute, Disney-branded fan).
 I’ve recently been using a USB fan that plugs into my phone though fans that mist water are super handy during a Hong Kong summer.

 You are not permitted to bring in outside food or drinks.
-Adults over the age of 16 are not allowed to dress up.
-Selfie sticks are not allowed.
+Adults over the age of 16 are not allowed to wear costume masks.
+Selfie sticks are not allowed and neither are wheeled shoes, scooters, or skates.
 Read the rest of the park’s rules and regulations.

 Leaving a Stroller